daturon/dandd/README.md

-# DandD
+# DandD (Design and development)

-Мой блог и прочие полезности.
+My blog and other useful stuff.